Cross-Channel Analytics overview

 - Your preference of replay frequency and lookback length.
 Options include a replay once a week with a 7-day lookback window, or a replay every day with a 1-day lookback window.

-- The Adobe Account Manager enables Cross-channel Analytics upon receiving your request.
-Once enabled, a new rekeyed dataset appears in Adobe Experience Platform containing a new person ID column.
-Your Adobe Account Manager can provide the new dataset ID and person ID column name.
+- The Adobe Technical Account Manager will work with Adobe engineering to enable Cross-Channel Analytics upon receiving your request.
+Once enabled, a new rekeyed dataset that contains a new person ID column appears in Adobe Experience Platform.
+Your Adobe Technical Account Manager can provide the new dataset ID and person ID column name.

 - Create a connection in CJA using the newly generated dataset and any other datasets that you want to include.
 Choose the correct person ID for each dataset.